Lorydima/Lorydima/README.md

   PyCalc Pro is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length

-  <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro on GitHub</a>
+  <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro/a>

   <a href="https://lorydima.github.io/PyCalcPro/">PyCalc Pro Website</a>

 - **Mini Projects**

-  PyCalc Pro is a calculator with basic math operations, advanced math operations and a unit converter function for mass and length
+  Mini Projects Developed by LDM Dev

-  <a href="https://github.com/Lorydima/PyCalcPro">Repository Pycalc Pro on GitHub</a>
+  <a href="https://github.com/Lorydima/MiniProjects">Repository Mini Projects</a>